-VISEGRAD BLOG: Returning migrants but no COVID baby boom for emerging Europe
+Returning migrants but no COVID baby boom for emerging Europe | VISEGRAD BLOG

 The authors attribute part of the difference between countries to the experience of the Great Recession, as some in Italy and Spain are still suffering from the aftermath of the last crisis and their youth unemployment rates are among the highest in Europe.

 Most of Central and Southeast Europe rebounded strongly from the crisis during the 2000s, and towards the end of the decade the Visegrad 4 states in particular were enjoying a consumption-led boom fuelled by rising wages in a tightening labour market.
-Youth unemployment is, however, very high in the Western Balkans, which are economically far behind their peers to the north.
+Youth unemployment is, however, very high in the Western Balkans countries, which are economically far behind their peers to the north.

 “Another factor is related to women in the labour market,” say the report’s authors.
 “The countries in our sample that now suffer the greatest losses in terms of fertility intentions are also those with the lowest female employment rates in Europe, as well as the lowest proportion of infants enrolled in childcare services.
 It is well-grounded in the literature that women’s employment is positively related to fertility.
 And the availability (and affordability) of childcare services is one of the drivers of the female presence in the labour market.”